droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 \[ \text{log}\left(\frac{\text{p}}{1-\text{p}}\right) = 35.51574-11.11193\times\text{Height} \]

 Thus, plugging a value of X into this equation results in a predicted value of the **log(odds)**.
-For example, the predicted log(odds) for a canine tooth height of 3.1 mm is
+For example, the predicted log(odds) for a tooth height of 3.1 mm is

 \[ \text{log}\left(\frac{\text{p}}{1-\text{p}}\right) = 35.51574-11.11193\times3.1 = 1.068757 \]